caguirre1378/Data-Analyst-Portfolio/README.md

 - Configuration: The Excel workbook is set up with formatted cells, data filters, and conditional formatting to allow for easy data exploration and real-time updates to visualizations as data changes.

 **Usage Instructions:**
+1. Setup
-- Setup: Ensure access to Microsoft Excel and Word (version 2016 or later).
+   - Ensure access to Microsoft Excel and Word (version 2016 or later).

+2. Exploring the Analysis
-- Exploring the Analysis: Open the Excel workbook to review and interact with data visualizations and metrics.
-Each worksheet tab corresponds to specific KPIs, allowing stakeholders to focus on areas of interest.
+   - Open the Excel workbook to review and interact with data visualizations and metrics.
+   - Each worksheet tab corresponds to specific KPIs, allowing stakeholders to focus on areas of interest.

+3. Testing and Debugging
-- Testing and Debugging: Filters within Excel were tested for data consistency.
-All calculations are designed to dynamically update based on input adjustments.
+   - Filters within Excel were tested for data consistency.
+   - All calculations are designed to dynamically update based on input adjustments.

 **Project Impact and Deliverables:**
 - Improved On-Time Delivery: Analysis showed a notable improvement in delivery rates from 2014 to 2018, indicating gains in production efficiency.